-You might be living overseas and concerned that you haven't filed US taxes.
-If you are an US expat, you might consider getting into tax compliance as;
+Living overseas and concerned that you haven't filed US taxes?
+If you are an US expat, you should consider getting into tax compliance as;

 - Filing US taxes is required even when working and earning an income overseas.